daileyba/phonetics-of-tone-in-Northern-Pomo/README.md

 ## Citation

-Dailey, Brady A. (2026). *[Title]*.
-Presented at the Annual Meeting of the Linguistic Society of America.
+Dailey, B. A., & O'Connor C. (2026). *Investigating the phonetics of tone in Northern Pomo using archival materials*.
+Presented at the Annual Meeting of the Linguistic Society of America, New Orleans, LA.

 If you use the data or scripts, please also cite the California Language Archive as the source of the original recordings.